Updated: July 22, 2024- 9 min read

 Besides, experienced Product Managers can struggle to manage the product roadmap even with a clear vision and plan.
 They often grapple with roadmap prioritization to get the best out of the initiative.

-In these tough cases, you can prioritize by the KPIs or OKRs.
-You can also use the MoSCoW model for your product based on the following:
+When dealing with these product issues, focus on finding the right prioritization framework.
+For example, you can use the MoSCoW model for your product based on the following:

 This model will save you a lot of time spent on brain-racking to choose the best strategy.
 You can also use management tools like Gantt Charts to create an optimized product roadmap.